Grant592/grant592.github.io/_posts/2022-02-10-rugby-poisson.md

 ### Conclusion
-And there we have it, we can see that try scoring in Premiership rugby can be fairly accurately by a negative binomial distribution and not a Poisson distibution which is used quite often in football.
+And there we have it, we can see that try scoring in Premiership rugby can be fairly accurately modelled by a negative binomial distribution and not a Poisson distibution which is used quite often in football.

 Stay tuned for next week when I'll be starting a mini series on recommendations combining graphs and image recognition...